andresmontoyab/Clean-Code/Clean Code/README.md

 - Duplication may be the root of all evil in software.
 Many principles and practices have been created for the purpose of controlling or eliminating.

 ## Chapter 4 - Comments

+`Dont Comment Bad code`

+- The proper use of comments is to compensate for our failure to express ourself in code.
+Note that I used the word failure.
+I meant it.
+Comments are always failures.

+- Inaccurate comments are far worse than no comments at all.
+They delude and mislead.
+They set expectations that will never be fulfilled.

+- Truth can only be found in one place: The code.
+Only the code can truly tell you what it does.

+- Clear and expressive code with fre comments is far superior to cluttered and complex code with lots of comments.

+- Sometimes our corporate coding standars force us to write certain comments for legal reason.

+- If you're writing a public API, then you should certainly write good javadocs for it.
+But keep in mind the rest of the advice in this chapter.
+Javadocs can be just as misleading, nonlocal, and dishonest as any other kind of comment.

+- Dont use comment when you can use a function or a variable.

+- Short functions dont need much description.
+A well-chosen name for a small function that does one thing is usually better than a comment header.

+## Chapter 5 - Formating

+- You should choose a set of simple rules that govern the format of your code, and then you should consistently apply those rules.
+If you're working on a team, then the team should agree to a single set of formatting rules and all members should comply.

+- It appears to be posible to build significant systems out of files that are typically 200 lines long, with an upper limit of 500.
+Although this should not be a hard and fast rule, it should be considered very desirable.
+Small files are usually easier to understand than large files are.

+- Concepts that are closely related should be kept vertically close to each other.

+- If one function call another, they should be vertically close, and the caller should be above the callee.
+If at all posible.
+This gives the program a natural flow.